skipperq93/cyberkit/Source/bmalloc/libpas/ReadMe.md

 This section describes how to build libpas standalone.
 You'll be doing this a lot when making changes to libpas.
-It's wise to run libpas' tests before trying out your change in any larger system (like WebKit) since libpas tests are great at catching bugs.
+It's wise to run libpas' tests before trying out your change in any larger system (like CyberKit) since libpas tests are great at catching bugs.
 If libpas passes its own tests then basic browsing will seem to work.
 In production, libpas gets built as part of some other project (like bmalloc), which just pulls all of libpas' files into that